 Our chain link post system is easy to install, uses high quality fully galvanized and green powder coated steel tubular posts, and is competively priced in relation to wooden, concrete or angle iron posts.
 We also have a number of kits available which include everything that you need to install the chain link fencing.

-(link to chain link and post system).
+In order to view our range of chain link and post system products, please click on the following link (link to chain link and post system).
 We also have a detailed guide which explains how to install chain link using our chain link post system (link to post system guide).

 If you have existing wooden, concrete posts or angle iron posts, then we sell a Fitting Kit with the necessary fittings to attach your chain-link onto the posts.
 Please click on the following link to view our Fitting Kits (link to Fitting Kits).